gregspangenberg/armcortnet/README.md

     sitk.WriteImage(pred_seg, f"scapula-{i}.seg.nrrd")

 ```
-A mesh of the predicted bone can be generated using the following code:
+A mesh of the predicted bone can be generated using the following:
 ```python
 # perform mesh prediction on a CT volume, returns list of vtkPolyData objects
 pred_meshes = model.predict_poly(